appcircleio/appcircle-docusaurus/docs/distribute/create-or-select-a-distribution-profile.md

 import Screenshot from '@site/src/components/Screenshot';
 import ContentRef from '@site/src/components/ContentRef';

-In order to share your builds with testers, you can create distribution profiles and assign testing groups to the distribution profiles.
+To share builds with testers, distribution profiles should be created and testing groups assigned to these profiles.

 ## Creating a Profile